Artem-Ivanov-sys/fastapi-test-task-chi/README.md

 docker compose -f 'docker-compose.yaml' build
 ```

-Then you can run conteiners:
+Then you can run containers:
 ```sh
 docker compose up
 ```